 - reducing the work that other muscles in the body are doing to breathe

 - increasing a person’s ability to carry out their usual activities or exercise

 - getting rid of stale air from the lungs

 Pulmonary rehabilitation can help improve a person’s quality of life.
 As well as helping with breathing, it may reduce stress and make it easier for a person to exercise or socialize.

 Pursed lip breathing is a low risk practice.
 However, a person with a respiratory condition, such as COPD, should consider seeking advice from a healthcare professional before trying it.

-This breathing technique can help a person be more active, but it is important to increase exercise or activity levels slowly to avoid straining the body or causing an injury.
+This breathing technique can help a person be more active.
+However, it is important to increase exercise or activity levels slowly to avoid straining the body or causing an injury.

-Lung capacity should increase with pursed lip breathing.
+Lung capacity increase should occur with pursed lip breathing.
 If the amount of air that a person breathes out decreases, they should seek medical advice.